Understanding your rate

 If your business has more than one business activity, we’ll use your primary business activity – the business activity with the highest amount of insurable earnings.

 Each class/subclass has a different premium rate, reflecting the average risk of the business activities of the industries insured in that group.
-To review the descriptions for each NAICS code, see our new Employer Classification Manual.
+You can use our Employer Classification Manual to review the descriptions for each NAICS code.
 You can also see what classes/subclasses businesses have mapped to based on their predominant rate group under the old system using our predominant mapping chart.

 Step 2: Determining your individual rate